wcholden/2020-sensor-miniproject/Report.md

 co2: https://drive.google.com/file/d/109TIqA39hV6FFJvPFR9-2-A-eZXxeP0v/view?usp=sharing

-What is the mean and variance of the time interval of the sensor readings?
-Please plot its probability density function.
-Does it mimic a well-known distribution for connection intervals in large systems?

-The mean of the time interval of the sensor readings is about 1.04 seconds, and the variance is about 1.38.
+4. The mean of the time interval of the sensor readings is about 1.04 seconds, and the variance is about 1.38.
 The PDF of the time intervals can be found by following the link below:

 time intervals: https://drive.google.com/file/d/1mwL2Rg3X3VM-U8W28gcPUHj9_zWVmdLM/view?usp=sharing